metislabs/slate/source/includes/_forecast_processes.md

 ## Forecast Processes
 Retrieves information for forecasted processes.
-This provides the user with information on what processes are available, as well as if features such as Subsytem Breakdown are available.
+This provides the user with information on what processes are available, as well as if features such as [Subsystem Breakdown](#subsystem-breakdown) are available for subprocesses.

 ### Usage